 Progressing your case to civil court requires ample preparation.
 You can separate the lawsuit process into five stages:

 These stages can take months or years to complete.
-Having a car accident attorney by your side throughout the process will put you in the best position to get the most out of your case.
+A car accident attorney by your side throughout the process will put you in the best position to get the most out of your case.

 Determining Compensation for Your Injuries from the Car Accident

 Various factors determine how much compensation you receive in your claim.
 One of the factors determining your compensation is the extent of your injuries.
-For example, if you have lingering injuries, calculating the full damages might take months or years.
+Calculating the full damages might take months or years if you have lingering injuries.

 What Causes Car Accidents to Settle Faster?